Wobins/hostshare/README.md

 ## Tech Stack

-This project was built with: React, Tailwind css, Material UI, React-router-dom, and AWS. \
+This project was built with:

     - React
     - JavaScript